mehulagg/gitlab/doc/ci/pipelines/settings.md

 scheduled to run in the same time frame.

 This can lead to a situation where an older deployment job runs after a newer one, which may not be what you want.
+An out-of-date deploment is cancelled with reason `fowrard_deployment_failure`.

 To avoid this scenario: